KSG-IT/XApp/README.md

 1. Start the development server by running `npm start`
 2. Compile the application by running `react-native run-android`
+3. Make sure the `Debug server host & port for device` setting is pointed to the development server under `Development Settings` on your phone.

-The only time you need to recompile the project is when you add change the file structure of the project, add native code or add new dependencies.
+The only time you need to recompile the project is when you change the file structure of the project, add native code, or add new dependencies.

 ### Virtual Device
 You can use the following software to run the application virtually on your computer.